-With the help of Dr. David Brock, Ph.D., an exercise physiologist and Director of the Physical Activity and Wellness Laboratory at the University of Vermont, we’ve compiled a few methods to help you limit and burn excess calories and, more importantly, get you back out there.
+What does it actually take to burn 1,000 calories?
+Dr. David Brock, Ph.D., an exercise physiologist and Director of the Physical Activity and Wellness Laboratory at the University of Vermont, helped us find out.

 1. Push Yourself.
 Doing just a short, easy Turkey Trot might make you feel like you can indulge in a second piece of pie.
 But if you really want to burn off a full meal, do one that that’s a 10K or longer and do it at your max speed so your metabolism will keep working.
 A 150-pound person will burn around 1,100 calories running at a vigorous pace for two hours.

 2. Try Something New.
 The more you practice one sport, the more efficient you become and the fewer calories you burn.
 If you’re a runner, try cycling.
 You can burn 1,000 calories with just an hour and a half of strenuous biking, at a pace of 14-16 miles per hour.
 If you are a cyclist, try a master’s swim class.